-86. When duty assignments are reposted, what happens to residual vacancies which result from the reposting?
+91. When duty assignments are reposted, what happens to residual vacancies which result from the reposting?

-Response: Residual vacancies are filled first by the assignment of any unencumbered employees in the same salary level; then, if necessary, by posting the vacancies to full-time clerks in all levels who are eligible to bid and part-time regular clerks in all levels who are eligible to bid; then, if necessary, by assigning unencumbered employees in a lower level to the higher level vacancy.
+Response: Residual vacancies are filled first by the assignment of any unencumbered employees in the same salary level; then, if necessary, by posting the vacancies to full-time clerks in all levels who are eligible to bid, then, if necessary, by assigning unencumbered employees in a lower level to the higher level vacancy.
 Management may then assign higher level unencumbered employees to any remaining lower level vacancies.

-87. Does a reposting always result in a residual vacancy?
+92. Does a reposting always result in a residual vacancy?